 Fireworks Before Bedtime

-If you want to party long enough to greet 2017 with a fireworks show, then you’re in luck!
-I’ve found at least three spots where you can watch fireworks with the kids then tuck them in bed long before Pitbull drops the Big Orange in Miami.
+If you want to party long enough to greet 2019 with a fireworks show, then you’re in luck!
+I’ve found at two spots where you can watch fireworks with the kids then tuck them in bed long before Pitbull drops the Big Orange in Miami.

 Westport Plaza is launching fireworks at 6pm, then hosting revelers to free horse & carriage rides.
-Webster Groves will be setting off their fireworks at 8:30pm at the Rec Center, and there’s 8pm fireworks in downtown St. Louis as part of Winterfest.
+Downtown St. Louis at Kiener Plaza will have fireworks at 8pm as part of the Winterfest Ice Rink Party.

 Don’t Forget the Confetti